kaedroho/wagtail/docs/topics/pages.rst

             FieldPanel('url'),
         ]

-To add this to the admin interface, use the :class:`~wagtail.admin.edit_handlers.InlinePanel` edit panel class:
+To add this to the admin interface, use the :class:`~wagtail.edit_handlers.InlinePanel` edit panel class:

 .. code-block:: python